 Best Places to find Good "Skippers"

-Located on the east end of Duluth, and at the beginning of HWY 61, this beach offers some of the best skipping stones on the north shore.
+Located on the east end of Duluth, and at the beginning of HWY 61, Brighton Beach offers some of the best skipping stones on the north shore.
 Enjoy skipping rocks into the abyss that is Lake Superior, or go to the mouth of the Lester River and skip rocks under the Lester River Bridge where the water is usually dead calm.